Single Permit - Work Visa

 2. WORK VISA

-Once you have your single permit you can apply for your long stay visa D - work visa with this Embassy.
+Once you have your single permit you can apply for your long stay visa D - work visa.

 Your visa is normally issued within 2 weeks.